 Third-party backup tools

 As always, however, there is an alternative.
 GitHub Backup Utilities are good, no doubt.
-However, we should at least consider some third-party backup tools.
+However, we should at least consider some third-party data backup tools and backup providers for GitHub Enterprise backup and recovery to build reliable enterprise backup strategy.
 There are differences between them and maybe other services would fit better in our projects.
-In general third-party tools are something common in IT, and tools strictly related to backup are becoming more and more popular.
-Just look at the GitHub marketplace and the number and popularity of tools for creating and managing backups.
+In general third-party data backup software is something common in IT, and such solutions strictly related to data backup and recovery are becoming more and more popular.
+As nobody wants to experience data loss or other restore data consequences, yet wants to have exellent data availability.
+Just look at the GitHub marketplace and the number and popularity of data backup solutions for creating and managing secure backups to protect data.

-There are many differences between third-party backup tools.
+There are many differences between third-party backup software or tools.
 The first is, for example, the ability to integrate with various Git hosting services.
 Today we focus on GitHub, but GitProtect, for example, also works well for protecting the data on such platforms as GitLab and Bitbucket.
-Other differences may be the possibility to do multiple backup plans/policies or flexible configuration for daily scheduling.
-Here you can see the nice comparison between GitProtect and Rewind (formerly BackHub) tools.
+Other differences may be the possibility to create multiple data backup plans/policies or flexible configuration for daily scheduling backups for simplifying the possibility to recover data and have critical data Disaster Recovery tool turned on.
+What is more third-party backup software has a possibility to backup data from your environment, your entire system, to multiple locations, which will enhance your data protection and make recovery operations easier.
+Here you can see the nice comparison between GitProtect and Rewind (formerly BackHub) backup software for continuous data protection.

 ESBU vs. GitProtect

 Let me focus now on the details regarding GitHub.
-Why could we even be interested in choosing a third-party tool when there is GitHub Enterprise?
+Why could we even be interested in choosing a third-party backup software when there is the Enterprise backup solution?
 Let’s check out some functionality for ourselves:

 |Feature||GitProtect||Enterprise Server Backup Utilities|